Chapter 1 Introduction

 1.1 Main motivation for developing {bigstatsr} and {bigsnpr}

-At some point, I realized that many functions (to perform e.g. GWAS, PCA, summary statistics) were not really specific to genotype data.
-Indeed, a TWAS or an EWAS are not conceptually very different from a GWAS; one can also perform PCA on e.g. DNA methylation data.
-Therefore I decided to move all these functions that could be used on any data stored as a matrix into a new package, {bigstatsr}.
-This is why there are two packages, where {bigstatsr} can basically be used by any field using data stored as large matrices, while {bigsnpr} provides some tools rather specific to genotype data, largely building on top of {bigstatsr}.
+At some point, I realized that many functions (e.g. to perform genome-wide association studies (GWAS), principal component analysis (PCA), summary statistics, etc.) were not specific to genotype data.
+Indeed, both association studies and PCA are applicable to other omics data, such as transcriptomic or epigenetic datasets.
+Therefore I decided to move all these functions that could be used on any data stored as a matrix into a new R package, {bigstatsr}.
+This is why there are two packages, where {bigstatsr} can basically be used by any field using data stored as large numeric matrices, while {bigsnpr} provides some tools more specific to genotype data, largely building on top of {bigstatsr}.
 The initial description of the two packages is available in Privé, Aschard, Ziyatdinov, & Blum (2018).

 Functions starting with big_ are part of {bigstatsr}, while functions starting with snp_ or bed_ are part of {bigsnpr}.